-Don’t miss the banner’s appearance in the final episode of Channel 4’s series Britain’s Most Historic Towns with Professor Alice Roberts, airing on Saturday 19 December 2020 at 8.20pm.
+The banner made a special appearance in the final episode of Channel 4’s series Britain’s Most Historic Towns with Professor Alice Roberts, on Saturday 19 December 2020 at 8.20pm.

 The Manchester suffragette banner is one of PHM’s ten treasures; ten pieces picked out by the museum team that they believe capture the ethos, spirit and importance of the museum’s collection.